-Stephen Butler is a tax attorney in the Chicago office of Kirkland & Ellis LLP.
+Stephen Butler is a tax attorney in the New York office of Kirkland & Ellis LLP.
 His practice focuses on the tax aspects of complex business transactions and reorganizations, with a particular concentration on private equity and real estate fund formation, infrastructure and renewable energy investments, real estate joint ventures, mergers and acquisitions, and bankruptcy restructurings.
 Additionally, Stephen served a two year term as a member of the Firm's Chicago Associates Committee.

 Landmark Partners in connection with its secondary purchase, together with Tailwater Capital, of HM Capital's energy investment portfolio.